-The Positive, Percentage And Paralysis Approaches
+The Positive Approach, Percentage Approach And Paralysis Approach

 There are many ways to live life.
 This is a model that is used in sports but it can be applied in many other areas.
 People can choose to follow the positive, percentage or paralysis approaches in life.